guilherme-pereira/QTLpoly/README.md

 > devtools::install_github("guilherme-pereira/qtlpoly")
 ```

-Do not update `sommer` to the most recent version even if R asks you to do so.
+Do not update `sommer` to the most recent version even if R asks you to do so while installing `qtlpoly`.

 ## Documents